timooo-thy/cafes-review/README.md

 Note: Make sure to update the Flask app file (`app.py` in this example) with the necessary code for your cafes review project, including routing, templates, and database connections if applicable.

-## Contributing
-If you wish to contribute to this project, you can fork the repository, make changes, and submit a pull request.
-Any improvements or bug fixes are welcome!

 ## Contribution

 If you have a favorite cafe in Singapore or Malaysia that you'd like to recommend or if you'd like to contribute your own cafe reviews, feel free to submit a pull request.
 Let's work together to create a comprehensive guide to the best cafes in the region!